-Want to know what is so weird about the concept of duality, or dualism?
+Want to know something really bizarre about the concept of duality, or dualism?
+Well, it’s actually something really bizarre about our civilization.
+Allow me to explain.

 Most humans have an innate sense that the concept of duality is fundamental to our existence.
 How could we not?
 It’s woven into the fabric of our everyday lives, and has been as long as we’ve existed.
 We can easily list examples of duality: